Qualcomm to acquire NUVIA for $1.4 billion – A major shift for the CPU market

 Qualcomm has been working with Microsoft in recent years to deliver stronger ARM-based Windows devices.
 Their acquisition of NUVIA could see Qualcomm develop stronger ARM chips for future laptops and notebooks, allowing them to compete with AMD and Intel within the laptop market.

-NUVIA has an ambition CPU roadmap, with plans to challenge Apple, AMD and Intel within the CPU market within the CPU market.
+NUVIA has an ambitious CPU roadmap, with plans to challenge Apple, AMD and Intel within the CPU market within the CPU market.
 These ambitions are backed up to a team of talented engineers with a lot of experience within this field, making the company a prime candidate for an acquisition.
 With NUVIA, Qualcomm’s trajectory within the CPU market has changed, giving them a second chance at the market following their Centriq business’s failure.

 The repercussions of this acquisition will take years to materialise, though it marks a seismic shift in Qualcomm’s ambitions and the sustainability of NUVIA.
 Thus far, NUVIA has had a lot of ambition and has little to show for it outside of their roadmap.
 We are years away from seeing NUVIA silicon in products, which means that we have a long wait ahead of us before we see any fruit from this acquisition.